Table of Contents

 Definitions and Classification of Seizures

 Epilepsy is the recurrence of seizures.
-A seizure is a brief episode of signs/symptoms resulting from uncontrolled, abnormal electrical activity in the brain.
+A seizure is a brief surge of uncontrolled, abnormal electrical activity in the brain which may produce a physical convulsion, minor physical signs, thought disturbances, or a combination of symptoms.

 Anti-seizure or antiepileptic drugs therefore are targeted to inhibit neurotransmission.
 This can be achieved via blocking sodium or calcium channels/currents, enhancing the inhibitory activity of gamma-aminobutyric acid (GABA), or by blocking glutamate receptors.

-Seizures can be primary (idiopathic) or secondary to a specific cause such as trauma or tumor.
-Most antiseizure drugs require dose adjustment in liver and/or kidney failure, and some have considerable drug–drug interactions.
+Seizures can be primary (idiopathic) or secondary to a specific cause such as trauma or a tumor.
+Most antiseizure drugs require dose adjustment in patients with liver and/or kidney failure, and some have considerable drug–drug interactions.

 Seizures are clinically classified as follows: